Skip to main content

 This history powers trend analysis: “Are findings increasing?
 Decreasing?
 Did a deploy introduce new issues?”

-Shadow Mode levels 2 (Suggest) and 3 (Write) are on the roadmap.
+Shadow Mode levels 2 (Suggest) and 3 (Write) remain on the roadmap.
 L2 adds confidence scoring and ranked recommendations.
 L3 will create pull requests with fixes, pending human approval.